Aug. 30, 2021

 Wilfrid Laurier University has experts across a range of disciplines available to speak about related topics, including the history of labour movements in Canada, immigrant and migrant workers’ rights and labour economics.

 Jason Dean, instructor in the Laurier’s Lazaridis School of Business and Economics, is an expert in labour economics and the economics of immigration.
-He can speak about topics related to employment, wages and taxation, including how the COVID-19 pandemic is affecting workers.
+He can speak about topics related to employment, wages and taxation.
 His past research has focused on the work of Canadian immigrants, in the present day and prior to the First World War.
 Contact: firstname.lastname@example.org

 Greig de Peuter is an associate professor in the Department of Communication Studies.
 He researches working conditions and labour politics in cultural and media industries.
 His recent research addresses union organizing, worker-driven policy reform proposals, and worker-owned co-operatives.
+He recently wrote about what’s pushing journalists to unionize.
 Contact: email@example.com

 Jenna Hennebry is an associate professor in the Balsillie School of International Affairs and co-founder of the International Migration Research Centre at Wilfrid Laurier University.
 She has carried out globally comparative research on labour migration governance; migrant worker rights, social protection and health; and gender and migration for over 15 years.
+She has consulted for UN Women, the International Organization for Migration (IOM) and multiple government agencies.
+Hennebry was named to the IOM's Migration Research Experts Syndicate, she is a member of the Canadian Council for Refugees’ subcommittee on migrant workers, and she is a member of the UN Expert Working Group on Women's Human Rights in the Global Compact for Migration.
 Her work has informed policy recommendations and rights-based approaches to governance of labour migration at local, provincial, national, regional and international levels.
-Hennebry is a coordinator of the Migrant Worker Health Expert Working Group, along with Associate Professor Janet McLaughlin, which was formed in April to address the needs of migrant agricultural workers in Canada during the pandemic.
-Read about the working group’s recommendations to provincial and federal government agencies.
-Contact: email@example.com

-Robert Kristofferson is a professor in the Department of History and for the Social and Environmental Justice program and coordinator of the Master of Social Justice and Community Engagement program.
-He is an expert on the history of labour, businesses, class formation and social movements in Canada.
+Robert Kristofferson is a professor in the History and Social and Environmental Justice programs.
+He is an expert on the history of labour, business, class formation and social movements in Canada.
 His research has focused on how the rise of industrial capitalism in Canada was experienced by skilled workers and their unions.
 He has produced an app and website detailing some of Hamilton’s labour and industrial history and co-wrote Showdown!
-Making Modern Union, which tells the story of a major strike in Hamilton in 1946.
-Contact: firstname.lastname@example.org
+Making Modern Union, a graphic history of a major strike in Hamilton in 1946.
+Contact: email@example.com

-Ellen Russell, associate professor in Laurier’s Faculty of Liberal Arts, is an economist and expert on labour, public policy, wage trends and growing inequality.
-She is available to comment on how the COVID-19 outbreak is impacting Canadian workers and the role of public policy in improving labour market conditions and promoting economic recovery.
-Russell was formerly senior economist at the Canadian Centre for Policy Alternatives.
+Ellen Russell, associate professor in the Faculty of Liberal Arts, is an economist and expert on labour, public policy, wage trends and growing inequality.
+She is available to comment on the economic, political and cultural factors impacting workers in recent decades, particularly related to worker bargaining power and real wages, and the role of public policy in improving labour market conditions and promoting economic recovery.
+She was formerly senior economist at the Canadian Centre for Policy Alternatives and has commented on economic issues in the media.
 Read more about her research.
-Contact: firstname.lastname@example.org
+Contact: email@example.com

 – 30 –